Why is CPR so Important?

 1. Choose a Recognized Provider:

-• Accreditation: Ensure the training provider is accredited by reputable organizations such as the American Heart Association (AHA), American Red Cross, or other recognized bodies.
-Accreditation ensures the quality and acceptance of your certification.
+• Accreditation: Ensure the training provider is Recognized by reputable organizations or other recognized bodies.
+This ensures the quality and acceptance of your certification.

-• Online vs. In-Person: Decide whether you prefer online training for flexibility or in-person training for hands-on practice.
+• Online vs. Classroom: Decide whether you prefer online training for flexibility or classroom training for practice.
 Blended courses combining both methods are also available.

 2. Enroll in a Course: